dell-asm/dell-dell_powerconnect/docs/firmware_upgrade.md

   1. Apply Firmware Update on the Switch
-  		This will update the firmware of the switch with a new image.
+  		This functionality updates the new firmware image on the switch.

 # -------------------------------------------------------------------------
-# Summary of parameters.
+# Summary of Parameters
 # -------------------------------------------------------------------------

 	name: (Required)This parameter defines a dummy image name.

 	imageurl: This parameter defines the TFTP URL of the firmware image.
-	          The value must be in the format tftp://${TFTPServerIPAddress}/${imageLocation}
+	          The value must be in the format: tftp://${TFTPServerIPAddress}/${imageLocation}
-	          The image name must have the firmware version appended to it eg. PC7000_M6348v5.1.2.3.stk
+	          The image name must contain the firmware version appended to it.
+For example, PC7000_M6348v5.1.2.3.stk

-	forceupdate: This parameter determines whether firmware updates can be forcefully applied on the switch.
+	forceupdate: This parameter determines whether to force firmware update on the switch.
-	             The possible values are true and false.
-The default value is false.
+	             The possible values are "true' or "false".
+The default value is "false".
-	             If the value is true, then the firmware image will be applied even if it's the same version as existing firmware version.
+	             If this parameter is set to "true", the firmware is updated on the switch even if the firmware version that you want to update is same as the existing firmware version configured on the switch.

 # -------------------------------------------------------------------------
-# Parameter signature
+# Parameter Signature
 # -------------------------------------------------------------------------

 	node "$switch_fqdn" {